1-800-991-0783 (North America) | +44 (0) 204 525 8884 (UK)

 • Is the HVAC system free of contaminants?

-• Is humidity within recommended ranges?
+• Is humidity within the recommended ranges?

 • Are bathrooms cleaned regularly?